How often should I pump? And for how long? It seems like nobody tells you these things! Don’t worry, mama. We’ve got the expert advice right here.

 In this article: 📝

-- How long should I pump and how often?
+- How often should I pump and for how long?

-- How long should I pump on each side?
+- How long should I pump each breast?

 - How often should I pump at work?

-- How often should I pump to increase milk supply?
+- How often should you pump to keep up milk supply?

-How long should I pump and how often?
+How often should I pump and for how long?

 The first thing to know is that every body is different, every lifestyle is different, and every work situation is different.